 For telematics to work, you need to retrofit each vehicle with a telematics device.
 Which requires a decent amount of capital.

-Historically, another problem was that telematics were a closed system.
+Another problem was that telematics were a closed system.
 Modern solutions have, however, moved to an open platform.

 So if you already have an open telematics platform, you can now connect it to other hardware, software, and mobile apps that you use.

-Tracking software is an umbrella term that describes digital solutions used for tracking vehicle, fleet, or driver locations.
+Tracking software is an umbrella term that describes digital tools used for tracking vehicle, fleet, or driver locations.
 Tracker software uses geocoding technology and GPS to receive and access text-based data.
 It can then convey the data to map coordinates visible through its interface in real-time.

 Unlike telematics systems, tracking software doesn’t require a specific device to work.
 Instead, it can connect to a number of devices such as GPS devices or smartphones.
 But also telematics devices.